dan-maks/dare.io-pbl/Project1.md

 ![test 7](https://user-images.githubusercontent.com/96151001/148572631-fd2282a4-ff25-41a6-bcbb-a547b11a61f7.PNG)

-The command below test if we can log in to the MySQL console
+The command below test if I'm able to log in to the MySQL console

 $ sudo mysql